-The Apple AirPods – now with a wireless charging case, hands-free Siri, and longer talk-times – are an improvement over the original AirPods, but they still face some serious competition on both price and features.
-The 1More Stylish are the best alternative to AirPods we’ve reviewed to date, a remarkable fact considering they cost just $100.
+The Apple AirPods Pro – now with noise-canceling technology, wireless charging case, and hands-free Siri – are a huge improvement over the original AirPods and AirPods 2, but they still face some serious competition on both price and features.
+The 1More Stylish is the best alternative to the AirPods 2 that we’ve reviewed to date, a remarkable fact considering they cost just $100.
 Though they aren’t exactly the very best wireless earbuds available right now.

 Plenty of other brands are offering their own great earbuds for Android, iOS, and Windows devices.
 If you’re looking to buy a pair of high-end wireless headphones, we’ve highlighted six of the best AirPod alternatives on the market today.
 And if you’re looking for more AirPods deals, check out our Black Friday and Cyber Monday page as we update them daily with new deals.

 - – $100

 It’s not every day you find a product that runs laps around the one that inspired it for half the cost, but the 1More Stylish true wireless earbuds pull the feat off convincingly.
 It begins with a sound signature — helped along by Grammy Award winner Luca Bignardi — that manages to outdo the stalwarts of this category thanks to a pair of masterfully tuned 7mm titanium drivers.

 The 1More Stylish reviewed well in the Digital Trends office.
 They feature a bass profile that’s punchy but not overpowering, and the well-balanced notes across the rest of the spectrum make them perfect for those with eclectic tastes.
 Bluetooth AptX helps them pass those subtle details through the air with ear-pleasing clarity, something that far too many earbuds pass on.